swapnilde/spotify-wordpress-elementor/readme.txt

 3. If you and to integrate albums then Open Spotify and go to the album you want to embed.
 Now copy the id from the url in the address bar: e.g. If the url is like this - https://open.spotify.com/album/0sNOF9WDwdfwdcDfdPD3Baj then the id is - `0sNOF9WDwdfwdcDfdPD3Baj`.
 Now copy and paste the id in the PulseShare settings page.
 Click on Save Settings button.
 4. If you and to integrate podcast Open Spotify and go to the podcast you want to embed.
 Now copy the id from the url in the address bar: e.g. If the url is like this - https://open.spotify.com/show/0s54Nhd4345F9WDwdfwdcDfd then the id is - `0s54Nhd4345F9WDwdfwdcDfd`.
 Now copy and paste the id in the PulseShare settings page.
 Click on Save Settings button.

+= NEED SUPPORT =
+Need help with something?
+Have an issue to report?
+Visit [Plugin’s Forum](https://wordpress.org/plugins/pulseshare/ "Plugin’s Forum").

+OR

+Get in touch with us on [EMAIL](mailto:pulseshare@swapnild.com)

+Made with love by [Swapnil Deshpande](https://swapnild.com "Swapnil Deshpande")!

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/pulseshare` directory, or install the plugin through the WordPress plugins screen directly.